34. Ringing The Serpent

 The reviews were – yet again – all in unison: a great album!
 Again, the input by Rick, Lee and Dennis was seen as fresh blood injected into MAGNUM’s veins, having enabled Tony to write and record an album that is unmistakably MAGNUM but still sounding interesting and crisp.
 Most reviewers were amazed by the fact, that Tony never repeats himself despite having penned so many albums before.
 Even the reviewer of the Australian “Sentinel Daily” magazine, who was about the only one who had given the last albums a good share of criticism, wrote that it was the best MAGNUM album in many years!
 The German magazines “Rock It”, “Eclipsed” and “Rock Hard” made it their “album of the month”, in three radio stations it was the “album of the week”.
 In the first week the album rocketed up the charts.
 It reached the top position in The UK Rock&Metal and in the Swedish Hard Rock charts as well as in Rock&Metal and Hard Rock downloads on Amazon.
 In the overall charts it reached position 36 in the UK, nr.
 29 in Sweden, nr.
 7 in Switzerland and – amazingly - nr.
 5 in Germany, even topping the last album, thus making it their highest entry in Germany and in any album charts ever!

-Between March and May the next tour would take them all over the UK, to Ireland, The Netherlands, Norway, Sweden, Italy, Spain, The Czech Republic and Germany.
-During part of the German tour MAGNUM would support Gotthard.
+Between March and May 2020 the next tour was to take the band all over the UK, to Ireland, The Netherlands, Norway, Sweden, Italy, Spain, The Czech Republic and Germany with some concerts being played as support for GOTTHARD.
+But then the world changed…